 If you’re reading this article, you’ve probably found yourself in a frustrating situation with your motorcycle.
 I have restored over a dozen motorcycles, several of which had seized engines.
 Through my experience, I’ve been able to easily recognize the symptoms of a seized engine.

 So, how do you tell if your motorcycle engine is seized?
-If you are sure your motorcycle battery and starter are in good shape, an electric starter engine will click but will not rotate if it is seized.
-On a kick starter engine, the kick pedal will not move at all as it will be stuck in place due to the piston seizure.
+The best way to tell if your motorcycle engine is seized is if the engine will click but will not rotate on an electric start engine.
+For a kick start engine, the kick pedal will not move at all as it will be stuck in place due to the piston seizure.
+Ensure your battery and starter are in good shape to verify an engine seizure is the issue.

 Having to deal with a seized engine is incredibly discouraging.
 You may feel overwhelmed or that this is over your head.
 There’s a lot to consider when it comes to seized motorcycle engines, and it may be possible for you to fix it yourself.